We launched VC Academy in Taipei on August 14. Applications for the founding cohort are now open — about 10 seats.

 Decode the terminology that trips up junior VCs.
 Read and issue term sheets, know which comments and items to add, and master the tools — all taught as real, structured cases from live deals.

 The first cohort meets in person at our Taipei office.
-Small room, ~20 people, real conversation.
-Weekend sessions, so working professionals and students can attend.
+Small room, ~10 people, real conversation.
+Sessions are scheduled around working hours, so professionals and students can both attend.

 No abstract lectures.
 Every module is structured around real deals — actual term sheets, real diligence questions, and the judgment calls investors make under uncertainty.